 Under the SAGES Capstone structure in English, the department will offer a choice of cross-listed capstone courses each semester.
-These courses will be structured much like 300/400 split-level courses, with capstone and non-capstone students enrolled in the same course, but pursing different kinds of writing projects.
+These courses will enroll both capstone and non-capstone students, but capstone students will pursue different writing requirements.
 Each school year the department will offer cross-listed capstones in different fields of literary and cultural studies, as well as fields such as creative writing, journalism, and film.

 Students who register for these cross-listed capstone courses (which are designated with a “C” after the regular course number) will be required to complete the same readings, attend the same classes, take the same quizzes and exams, and participate in the same class discussions as the students registered for the regular course.
 Capstone students, however, will not complete all the same writing assignments as non-capstone students.
 Instead, capstone students will develop an independent research topic in the field of study covered by the course (though not limited to the books on the syllabus), and produce a research paper of approximately 25pp. (or in the case of an advanced creative writing or journalism course, a comparably ambitious independent project with an accompanying critical introduction).
 Capstone students will also be required to design an oral report on their project, delivered with the other capstone course projects for that semester as a separately scheduled public presentation at the end of the semester.

 Prerequisites and other enrollment conditions for the cross-listed capstone courses: